golang/go/src/cmd/compile/internal-abi.md

 1. If T is an array type of length 1, recursively register-assign its one element.
 1. If T is an array type of length > 1, fail.
-1. If there is no available integer or floating-point register available above, fail.
+1. If I > NI or FP > NFP, fail.
-1. If any recursive assignment above fails, this register-assign fails.
+1. If any recursive assignment above fails, fail.

-Stack-assignment of a value V of underlying type T works as follows:

-1. Align the current stack frame offset to T’s alignment.
-1. Append V to the stack frame.

-(Note that any non-zero-sized struct type that ends in a zero-sized field is implicitly padded with 1 byte to prevent past-the-end pointers.
-This applies to all structs, not just those passed as arguments.)
+The above algorithm produces an assignment of each receiver, argument, and result to registers or to a field in the stack sequence.
+The final stack sequence looks like: stack-assigned receiver, stack-assigned arguments, pointer-alignment, stack-assigned results, pointer-alignment, spill space for each register-assigned argument, pointer-alignment.

-The following diagram shows what the resulting argument frame looks like on the stack:
+The following diagram shows what this stack frame looks like on the stack, using the typical convention where address 0 is at the bottom:

     +------------------------------+
     |             . . .            |